arikorn/companion-wiki/Setting-up-Developer-Environment.md

 If you are using linux, you should follow the dependencies and udev rules steps as described in the README included in the release builds https://github.com/bitfocus/companion/tree/main/assets/linux.

-For WSL, you should follow the dependencies portion.
+For WSL, you should follow the dependencies portion since you already installed the udev rules, above.

-You may also need to install python, which on Ubuntu can be achieved with: `sudo apt install python`
+You may also need to install python, which on Ubuntu can be achieved with: `sudo apt install python` (when is this needed?)

 ### 3) Companion preparation

 Using your git client, you can clone Companion.

 Once you have done this, in a terminal (the console window inside vscode is perfect for this) run  `yarn install` to prepare your clone for being run.
 You will need to do this every time you update your clone as we are often updating dependencies or changing the webui code.
-(Does one need to do: `yarn workspace @companion-app/shared build` ?)

 You can now run Companion with `yarn dev`